PyMVPA/PyMVPA/doc/source/datasets.rst

   PyMVPA builds its dataset facilities on NumPy arrays.
 Basically, anything that can be converted into a NumPy array can also be converted into a dataset.
-Together with the corresponding labels, NumPy arrays can simply be passed to the :class:`~mvpa.datasets.base.Dataset` constructor to create a dataset.
+Together with the corresponding targets, NumPy arrays can simply be passed to the :class:`~mvpa.datasets.base.Dataset` constructor to create a dataset.
 With arrays it is possible to use the classes :class:`~mvpa.datasets.base.Dataset`, :class:`~mvpa.datasets.mapped.MappedDataset` (to combine the samples with any custom mapping algorithm) or :class:`~mvpa.datasets.masked.MaskedDataset` (readily provides a